 Disclosure: Our recommendations are based on our testing, research and analysis.
 We may earn a commission on products purchased using links on this page.

-I was out taking a nice stroll with my person the other day when we came across a fellow dog and his human also enjoying the nice weather.
+I took a nice stroll with my person the other day when we came across a fellow dog and his human also enjoying the nice weather.
 Well, maybe enjoying is a bit of a stretch.
-The handler was trying to control her dog, but my canine cousin was lunging from side to side and dragging his person along with him.
-We stopped and stepped to the side to give them plenty of room and the lady gasped, “he does not act like this in dog obedience class, I don’t understand!”
+The handler tried to control her dog, but my canine cousin was lunging from side to side and dragging his person along with him.
+We stopped and stepped to the side to give them plenty of room, and the lady gasped, “he does not act like this in dog obedience class.
+I don’t understand!”

-My person, being the nice human she is, suggested we all head to the nearby bench and take a breather.
+Being the nice human she is, my person suggested we all head to the nearby bench and take a breather.
 The lady explained that although she and her dog had been attending classes since he was a puppy, things were not going as well as they should.
-Once away from the structured class setting or his own home, he seemed to forget everything he had been taught; making their daily exercise much more of a dreaded chore than a walk in the park.
+Once away from the structured class setting or his own home, he seemed to forget everything he had been taught, making their daily exercise much more of a dreaded chore than a walk in the park.

 We explained how to add distractions during their backyard training sessions, such as tossing a ball or having someone walk by, to ensure the dog understands he must obey the commands no matter what is happening around him.
 I explained to my buddy how he wouldn’t be nearly as distracted in the park after he got used to handling the added commotion at home.
-After all, our walks aren’t taken in squirrel-free, no wonderful odors to smell and totally silent rooms.
-Proofing for distractions ensures a dog will continue to obey his person, and the commands they give, no matter what is going on around them.
-For more information on how to work together as a team, just like your buddy Spike here and my person do, please contact us .
+After all, our walks aren’t taken in squirrel-free, no wonderful odors to smell, and totally silent rooms.
+Proofing for distractions ensures a dog will continue to obey his person and the commands they give, no matter what is going on around them.

 Remember, dog obedience is not a trick but a way of life!